 10 Days in Japan: Itinerary, What to Do & Where to Go

-Got just 10 days in Japan?
-Even with a time-crunched Japan itinerary, you’ll quickly discover that there’s no place on earth quite like Japan.
+Got only 10 days in Japan?
+Even on a time-crunched trip, you’ll quickly discover: There’s no place on earth quite like Japan.

-Japan is quirky and strange, yet, oddly familiar; ultra-modern, yet, deeply traditional.
-And as you trudge through some of the best places to visit in Japan, you’ll quickly see why it’s a favourite for travellers around the world.
+Japan is quirky and strange, yet oddly familiar; ultra-modern, yet deeply traditional.
+Trudging through the coolest places to visit in Japan, you’ll quickly see why it’s a favorite for travelers around the world.

-Pressed for time?
-Discover what to do in Japan in 10 days with this complete 10-day itinerary…
+Pressed for time on your vacation?
+Plan the ultimate East Asia holiday and discover what to do in Japan in 10 days with this complete 10-day itinerary!

 Where to go in Japan in 10 days: A complete itinerary

-You’ll be surprised with how much you can uncover in Japan in 10 days.
-Unlike travelling in many countries elsewhere in Asia, zipping around Japan is quick and comfortable thanks to a ultra-modern transportation system.
+You’ll be surprised by how much you can uncover in Japan in 10 days.
+Unlike traveling in many countries elsewhere in Asia, zipping around Japan is quick and comfortable thanks to an ultra-modern transportation system.

-Many of the most popular destinations in Japan are crammed close together, meaning you’ll spend far more time exploring the country than sitting aimlessly in transit.
+Many of the most popular destinations in Japan are crammed close together.
+Here, you’ll spend far more time exploring the country than sitting aimlessly in transit.

 Kinkaku-ji in Kyoto